AKA: Garrard; Davenport; Silver Point; Birmingham; Argentore; Gilbraltar

 In 1915, a very expensive pipeline from Jett Canyon was built.
 This was to support successful placer operations that were taking place near Round Mountain on the other side of the Smoky Valley.
 It appears that this was very successful and occurred for well over a decade.
 In 1922, a new camp called Silverton was formed near Lockes.
 The equipment from Jett was bought and hauled to that location.

 Post Office: March 16, 1880 to April 21, 1881; June 6, 1890 to March 25, 1891 (at Jett).

 The first photograph shows a view looking down and out of the mouth of the canyon.
 You can see Round Mountain Gold in the distance.
 Round Mountain Gold was a view that I saw a dozen times a month for six years.

 Last Trip/ Road Conditions: June 2017.
 I have included a photograph of the road going into Jett.
 The creek is the road.
 If it's flowing like it was in 2017, you will be driving through it for a while.
 It is also very overgrown.
 We were on quads, so it was a little easier to navigate.
 Like I stated above, the relics here are scattered from low to high.
 You will have to stop and look around.
 We took several spur roads in the area where we found bits and pieces.
 This is one of those all- day trips.
-If you're looking for an easy drive where you pull up, see what you came to see for half an hour and then leave, this isn't the trip for you.
+If you're looking for an easy drive where you pull up to a single site, see all the relics and then leave, this isn't the trip for you.